zorun/ansible-role-munin-async/README.md

 ## Requirements

-This role has been tested to run on Debian (from wheezy to bullseye), Ubuntu, and CentOS 7 and 8.
+This role has been tested to run on Debian (from wheezy to bullseye), Ubuntu, CentOS 7 and 8, Fedora.
 It should work on all Debian-derivatives and RedHat-derivatives.

 ## Role variables